x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 - In the EAC, navigate to **Recipients** \> **Contacts**.
 The new mail contact is displayed in the contact list.
 Under **Contact Type**, the type is **Mail contact**.

-- In the Shell, run the following command to display information about the new mail contact.
+- In Exchange Online PowerShell, run the following command to display information about the new mail contact.

   ```
-  Get-MailContact <Name> | FL Name,RecipientTypeDetails,ExternalEmailAddress
+  Get-MailContact <Name> | Format-List Name,RecipientTypeDetails,ExternalEmailAddress
   ```

 ### Change mail contact properties